Abundantia

-In ancient Roman religion, Abundantia ([abʊnˈdantɪ.a]), also called Abundita or Copia, was a divine personification of abundance and prosperity.
-The name Abundantia means plenty or riches.
-This name is fitting as Abundantia was a goddess of abundance, money-flow, prosperity, fortune, valuables, and success.
-She would help protect your savings and investments.
-Abundantia would even assist someone with major purchases.
+In ancient Roman religion, Abundantia ([abʊnˈdantɪ.a]), also called Copia, was a divine personification of abundance and prosperity; abundantia means "abundance" in Latin.
+She helped protect savings and investments, and assisted with major purchases.
 She was among the embodiments of virtues in religious propaganda that cast the emperor as the ensurer of "Golden Age" conditions.
 Abundantia thus figures in art, cult, and literature, but has little mythology as such.
 She may have survived in some form in Roman Gaul and medieval France.
-Abundantia would carry a cornucopia that was filled with grain and coins.
-She would occasionally leave some of her grain or money at someone's house as a gift.
+Abundantia carried a cornucopia that was filled with grain and coins, and occasionally left gifts from the horn at houses.